s-ccs/LSLAutoBIDS/README.md

 ### **Step 3: Data Organization**

-The package requires the data to be organized in a specific directory structure which is compliant with the BIDS (Brain Imaging Data Structure) format.
+The package requires the recorded XDF data to be organized in a specific directory structure which is semi-compliant with the BIDS (Brain Imaging Data Structure) format.
 The BIDS format is a standard for organizing and describing neuroimaging data, making it easier to share and analyze.

-- The `projects` root location is the root directory where all the eeg raw recordings (say `.xdf` files) are stored.
+- The `projects` root location is the root directory where all the eeg raw recordings (say `.xdf` files) are stored e.g. `projects/sub-A/ses-001/eeg/sub-A_ses-001_task-foo.xdf`.
-- The `project_stimulus` root location is the directory where the experiments (e.g `.py`, `.oxexp`) and behavioral files (e.g. eye-tracking recordings, labnotebook, participant forms, etc ) are stored.
+- The (optional) `project_stimulus` root location is the directory where the experiments (e.g `.py`, `.oxexp`) and behavioral files (e.g. eye-tracking recordings, labnotebook, participant forms, etc ) are stored.
 - The `bids` root location is the directory where the converted BIDS data is stored, along with source data and code files which we want to version control using `Datalad`.

 > [!IMPORTANT]